 Italy tends to close down over the winter months, as businesses operate shorter opening hours and spa and beach destinations close completely.
 Weather-wise, cities like Rome stay fairly warm all year round, but in the north it gets much colder and may even see snow.
 October and November tend to be the wettest months no matter where you go in the country.

-August is the absolute worst month to visit Italy – not only is it uncomfortably hot and stuffy, many of the locals choose to take this whole month off.
-This means that many family-run businesses are closed and the islands and beaches are overrun with Italian holidaymakers, as this is where the majority of them head.
+August can become uncomfortably hot and stuffy, also, many of the locals choose to take this whole month off...meaning that some family-run businesses are closed and the islands and beaches can be overrun with Italian holidaymakers.
 On the plus side, urban locations, such as Rome, Turin and Milan can be pretty quiet, and hotels here may be discounted if you’re lucky.